tskisner/desibuild/README.md

 If you are going to be using modules to load the installed software, determine any module commands needed to set up your dependencies.
 Place those commands into a small text file.
-For NERSC systems, you should use one of the examples in the "modulefiles" directory unless you know what you are doing.
+For NERSC systems, you should use one of the examples in the "systems/init.*" files unless you know what you are doing.
 On a personal system or other HPC center, ensure that you know what module commands are needed to get the python stack and other dependencies into your environment.